 If you aren’t a professional colorist, you might be at a loss for where to start.
-There are so many options in the color control panels of most post production software.
+There are so many options in the color control panels of most post-production software.

-There are several plug-ins on the market that do a great job of getting you started, like the Magic Bullet Looks plug-in that’s compatible with After Effects, Final Cut Pro, Premiere Pro and some other software.
+There are several plug-ins on the market that do a great job of getting you started, like the Magic Bullet Looks plug-in that’s compatible with After Effects, Final Cut Pro, Premiere Pro, and some other software.
 But at $399, it may not be something you are quite ready to invest in.

 Luckily, you can save and use your own LUTs for After Effects.
 To show you how to get started using, we’ve carefully crafted 15 color presets for After Effects, that you can download and use for free!

-Let’s take a look how they work.
+Let’s take a look at how they work.

-Adobe likes to move things around and LUTs are now used via the browse menu of the the Lumetri Color effect.
+Adobe likes to move things around and LUTs are now used via the browse menu of the Lumetri Color effect.
 Simply apply the Lumetri Color filter and click on the Input LUT menu, then select Browse and select the LUT that you want to use.

 Adjusting The Preset